 Do you have a favorite photo from the series?
 Could you tell us a little about the story behind it, please, and why you like it so much?

-Of course Elliott has to be my favourite.
+Of course, Elliott has to be my favorite.
 It’s an obvious answer but that photo honestly changed both of our careers and I never really get bored of looking at it.
 It was shot in a Camden skatepark in 2015 and was the first time I had met Elliott.
 We don’t ever really talk that much but there’s this feeling/vibe that is always there — it’s always very calming and we understand how we work well together.
 This photo of Elliott was the second to last shot on my roll of film and I got him to close his eyes.
-I’m not sure why, it just felt right
+I’m not sure why it just felt right

 They all mean so much and I really do love them all.
 Each one has its own story and is a memory forever.

 Myself and Kaj directed ‘Boys’ over the last month.
 We’ve just finished the edit together and it’s honestly so beautiful and touching.
 It’s exactly what I wanted it to be and I’m excited to film some more.
 It’s fun to collaborate and actually to move away from the camera and focus on directing exactly how I have thought about this film happening for months and months.
-It’s a moving shot documentary that really honours the guys involved.
+It’s a moving shot documentary that really honors the guys involved.
 They make the documentary, we were just there to capture them.

 What’s next for Rosie Matheson?
 Are you working on any new projects at the moment?

 I’m currently working on some other areas of the Boys projects —expanding it a little to include young dads etc… There will be a second Boys zine later this year, and some more exhibitions and screenings of the short doc in LA and Paris over the next two months.
-Boys is definitely something I will be continuing with and I hope for it to become a worldwide photo series and documentary.
+Boys are definitely something I will be continuing with and I hope for it to become a worldwide photo series and documentary.